Jivitesh07/Calculator/README.md

 # Calculator
-A straightforward and efficient calculator for all your essential math needs.
-Its intuitive interface and reliable performance makes it perfect for students, professionals, and everyday use.
-Tackle basic arithmetic and memory functions with ease.
+A straightforward and user-friendly calculator built with the Tkinter library.
+This application provides essential arithmetic functionality with a clean and intuitive graphical interface.
+It's a perfect example of a basic yet reliable desktop utility, demonstrating core concepts of GUI development in Python.